fotober

 Declutter and Depersonalize

-A tidy, inviting space is key to making a property shine.
-Start by giving every surface, floor, window, and mirror a thorough cleaning to remove dirt and distractions.
-Simple, neutral décor and a few fresh accents can transform the atmosphere, making it appealing to a wide range of potential buyers.
-Hiring professional cleaners for a deep clean can be a smart investment, especially before photoshoots or open houses.
-Properties that are well-prepped tend to stand out in photos and can even be perceived as more valuable—sometimes by as much as 10%.
-It’s an effort that truly pays off.
+A clean, well-organized space is essential for making a property look its best in photos.
+Start by thoroughly cleaning every surface, including floors, windows, and mirrors, to remove dirt and distractions.
+Opt for simple, neutral décor and add a few fresh accents to create a welcoming atmosphere that appeals to a wide range of buyers.
+Hiring professional cleaners for a deep clean before photoshoots or open houses is a wise investment.
+A well-prepped property can stand out in photos and even appear more valuable—sometimes by as much as 10%.

-To make the space inviting and free from distractions, start by removing personal items, clutter, and anything unnecessary.
-Store away family photos, unique decorations, and personal collections so potential buyers can focus on the home’s features.
-Keep countertops and surfaces tidy, with just a few carefully chosen decorative touches to add appeal.
-For example, take down refrigerator magnets, stash away paperwork, and remove toiletries from bathrooms.
-Small appliances should also be tucked away to create more visible counter space.
-This simple decluttering not only makes the home feel more spacious but also helps buyers imagine it as their own.
+To make the space feel open and inviting, start by removing personal items, clutter, and anything unnecessary.
+Family photos, unique decorations, and personal collections should be put away to help buyers focus on the home’s features.
+Keep countertops and surfaces tidy, with just a few carefully chosen decorative pieces to add subtle appeal.
+This decluttering not only helps the property feel more spacious but also allows potential buyers to envision it as their own.

-Professional photographers recommend providing homeowners with a detailed checklist.
-The list should include specific tasks for each room and outdoor space.
-Set clear expectations about what items should be removed or organized.
-A well-prepared checklist helps ensure nothing is overlooked before the shoot.
+Professional real estate photographers recommend providing homeowners with a checklist for preparation.
+This list should outline specific tasks for each room and outdoor space.
+Clear expectations about what items should be removed or organized ensure nothing is overlooked before the shoot.

 Pre-shoot tasks should include: